St James Priory, Exeter

-Reference in the Domesday Book

-The name appears in the Domesday Book, where it is recorded that the Viking of Whipton and the nobleman Roger Blunt were Lords of Heavitree in 1066 and 1086 respectively.
+The name appears in Domesday Book of 1086, where it is recorded that the Viking of Whipton and the nobleman Roger Blunt were Lords of Heavitree in 1066 and 1086 respectively.
 In addition, it also stated that Ralph of Pomeroy was the Tenant-in-chief of the Lordship at the time of Roger Blunt.

 History

 The priory was founded in 1146 by Baldwin de Redvers, the 1st Earl of Devon, a kinsman of the Dukes of Normandy.
 It was a cell to the Cluniac monastery of St Martin-des-Champs near Paris.
 The title was inherited by Baldwin's son and heir, Richard, who married Dionysia, daughter of Reginald de Dunstanville (illegitimate son of Henry I).
 They left two sons who later inherited the title of Earl.

 Between 1284 and 1431, the Prior of St James held the Lordship in alms from the Barony of Plympton, which Barony was held by the Earls of Devon (the sons of Richard I, King of England and Duke of Normandy).
 Afterwards, the Lordship passed with the Earldom until the reign of Henry VI.

-In 1444, Henry VI granted the Lordship to King's College, Cambridge, which he founded in 1441.
+In 1444, Henry VI granted the Lordship to King's College, Cambridge, which he had founded in 1441.
 The Lordship of St James Priory was in King's College possession until 1992.